niktekusho/mas-piano-validator/README.md

 ```

-For another usage example you can take a look at:
+For other usage examples you can take a look at:

 -  the [test.js](./test.js) file;
 -  the [CLI application](https://github.com/niktekusho/mas-piano-validator-cli).